-By establishing EuroFAANG, the H2020 projects AQUA-FAANG, BovReg and GENE-SWitCH have formed a closer relationship to coordinate their objectives within Europe in association with the international FAANG initiative.
+By establishing EuroFAANG, the H2020 projects GEroNIMO, AQUA-FAANG, BovReg, GENE-SWitCH and Rumigen have formed a closer relationship to coordinate their objectives within Europe in association with the international FAANG initiative.
 EuroFAANG brings together a wide range of expertise in farmed animal biology and breeding, genomics, bioinformatics, modelling and open data, as well as multiple platforms for dissemination and outreach, with a common goal to discover links between genome and phenome (i.e. G2P) in the frame of the FAANG to Fork strategy.

-In EuroFAANG, the three projects have identified joint strategies to empower research, as well as for communication, dissemination and training activities.
-Examples are the common planning and development of collaborative analyses and the coordinated organization of training courses.
+In EuroFAANG, the five projects have identified joint strategies to empower research, as well as for communication, dissemination and training activities.
+Examples are the common planning and development of collaborative analyses and the coordinated organisation of training courses.
 EuroFAANG further aims to maximise user engagement and uptake of the results by targeting a wide range of stakeholder groups.

 Combining the efforts of H2020 projects within EuroFAANG aims to benefit their shared objective of characterising the functional elements of the genome of farm animals.
 By describing (i.e. annotating) the coding and regulatory elements of the genome, the projects will be able to unravel the underlying mechanisms of complex breeding traits that are important for sustainable animal production.

-AQUA-FAANG, BovReg and GENE-SWitCH all focus on a different group of animals (respectively farmed fish species, cattle, pigs and chicken).
+GEroNIMO, GENE-SWitCH, AQUA-FAANG, BovReg, and Rumigen all focus on a different group of animals (respectively pigs and chicken, fish species and cattle).
 Although the genomes for most domesticated animals have been successfully sequenced, we have a limited understanding of functional regions in the DNA, including elements that regulate gene transcription under different conditions.
 We are also likely missing important genes in current genome versions.
 Such genomic regions will be identified by functional annotation in the three EuroFAANG projects.
 Additionally, the projects focus on exploring how the genome is altered by environmental cues through epigenetic mechanisms that modify how available the DNA is for gene expression.

 Being able to use genomic information to predict phenotypes in specific environments helps us to address the current challenge of feeding a growing world population with sustainable and healthy food in a profitable and socially responsible way.
 Within the combined efforts of EuroFAANG, the knowledge developed will be used to improve: